mukhal/deep-learning-papers-notes/papers/batch-normalization.md

 * Batch Normalization normalizes each feature of the input independently with respect to the mini-batch.
 Subtract the mean and divide by the variance to obtain x^.

 * Now there could be a problem that normalization forces inputs to remain in the linearity regions of non-linearity functions.
-Hence, then add two learnt parameters that perform scaling and shifting to the normalization output to be able represent the identity transform.
+Hence, they add two learnt parameters that perform scaling and shifting to the normalization output to be able represent the identity transform (if needed).